‘Teen Mom 2’ Star Briana DeJesus In Long Distance Relationship: Does Her Mother Approve Of Her New Boyfriend?

 “My mother and sister have met him and they have only good things to say about him.
 They definitely like him.”

-It’s great that Briana’s mom and sister like John, but what do her daughter’s think about him?
+It’s great that Briana’s mom and sister like John, but what do her daughters think about him?
 It turns out that both of her daughters like John as well!

 On the most recent episode of Teen Mom 2, fans watched as Briana traveled to New York to visit with John.
 However, that wasn’t the only reason she was there.
 It turns out that her youngest daughter’s father also lives in New York and she wanted to meet up with him to talk about the fact that she had filed for child support.
 Luckily, the meetup with her daughter’s father went okay.